GenesisFR/HowToBecomeGoodAtShooters/README.md

 - critical hit damage and headhunter stacks on their legs isn't affected by the damage reduction and therefore bypasses their armor
 - Hostile Negotiations from the Negotiator’s Dilemma gear set bypasses their armor
 - Pestilence ticks bypasses their armor
-- using a demolisher firefly while they're disrupted bypasses their armor
+- using a Demolisher Firefly while they're disrupted bypasses their armor
 - the Firestarter shotgun (from the Firewall specialization) allows you to put them on fire by lowering their fire resistance
 - 3 variants with different weak points, causing them to stop working for a few seconds when destroyed:
 ##### Grenadier